Clinical-Genomics/trailblazer/README.md

 pip install --editable .
 ```

-Files will be verified as blacked automatically with each push to GitHub.
+With each push to GitHub your files will be automatically verified using [Black] .
 If you would like to automatically [Black] format your commits on your local machine:

 ```
 pre-commit install